CDCgov/hdu/README.md

 * National Provider Identifier (NPI) Validation - Validate an NPI number before submitting it for processing.
 * Direct Check a Direct Address or Endpoint - Fetch certificates in DNS and LDAP(Public) for a given Direct endpoint or email address in DNS.

+This repo a Django 5 project, however, the tools and libraries can be accessed in Python3 or via command-line utility.
+Each tool is seperated into its own individual Django app.
+Django is not needed to use the underlying Python3 libraries of the command-line utilities.
+Individual apps live under the `apps` folder.
+Be sure to first  install requirements using the command `pip install -r requirements.txt`.

 ## License Standard Notice